Biblioklept/hyperessentials/he-fnv/README.md

 ### [Latest Version](https://github.com/Biblioklept/hyperessentials/releases/tag/HEFNV.1.2.0)

 The absolute essentials to run New Vegas and any mods that may have the usual requirements.
-Comes with quickstarts.
+Comes with quickstart.

 <details>
 <summary>Additional work you may want to do:</summary>